kbalist/xbmc-games/README.md

 2. make a check / install script

-11. Add support to other operating systems: Windows, Mac (if someone is interested ...)
+11. Add support to other operating systems: Windows, Mac (if someone want to do this ...)